GodotMisogi/johnny/content/post/category-theory/index.md

     - Programming
 ---

+>**This is not AI-generated.**

 ## Introduction

-I studied category theory with `Vyn` from Bartosz Milewski's book/blog _Category Theory For Programmers_ in 2020, after a brief introduction from my course in _Advanced Algebra_ at HKUST.
-Eventually we realised it's just a scam to study mathematical concepts starting from primary school to itself.
-I list the concepts from memory which I usually find difficult to recall here, with attempted proofs without reference.
+I studied category theory with `Vyn` using Bartosz Milewski's book/blog _Category Theory For Programmers_ in 2020, after a brief introduction from my course in _Advanced Algebra_ at HKUST.
+Eventually we realised it's just a scam for re-studying mathematical concepts, from primary school all the way up to itself.
+Here I list the concepts, from memory, that I usually find difficult to recall, with attempted proofs and no reference.
 The concepts are presented in the temporal sequence of standard mathematical education.

 Some notation: